ORF-4450/RobotLib/README.md

 ```
 dependencies {
 	//...
 The rest of the dependencies
-	compile 'com.github.MoSadie:RobotLib:d1de93266b'	//TODO Update this to correct repo and tag.
+	compile 'com.github.MoSadie:RobotLib:cbd8fe518e'	//TODO Update this to correct repo and tag.
 }
 ```
-Javadocs, source attachment, and importing the jars will be done automatically.
+Javadocs, source attachment, and importing the jars will be done automatically after building the project.

 ### WpiLib Library Manager (Manual)
-Download the RobotLib jar files from [here](releases/latest) to your WpiLib user library directory located at: c:\users\yourusername\wpilib\user\java\lib.
+Download the RobotLib jar files from [here](releases/latest) to your WpiLib user library directory located at:
+C:\Users\yourusername\wpilib\user\java\lib.
 Restart Eclipse.
 RobotLib will be integrated into your robot projects.
 After that, if RobotLib changes, just download the new RobotLib jars to the lib directory and refresh your robot project.
-To make the doc available configure project build path item for RobotLib to locate the javadoc in archive RobotLib.jar with path /.
+To make the doc available configure project build path item for RobotLib to locate the javadoc in archive RobotLib.jar with path `/`.

 ## How to update
 ### GradleRIO
-Change the tag at the end of the string to the latest version and rebuild (./gradlew.bat build) the project while connected to the internet.
+Change the tag at the end of the string to the latest version and rebuild the project while connected to the internet.

 ### WpiLib Library Manager (Manual)
 Follow the same instructions as above for downloading and installing the library, just overwrite the existing RobotLib.jar and RobotLib-sources.jar